thekalinga/books-raw/repo/introduction-to-international-law/04-nature-origins-and-basis-of-international-law.md

 law.
 Several theories of the character and binding force of international law were founded upon it.

-At first the "law of nature" had semi-theological associa- tions, but Grotius to some extent secularised the concept, and as his followers later applied it, it denoted the ideal law founded on the nature of man as a reasonable being, the body of rules which Nature dictates to human reason.
+At first the "law of nature" had semi-theological associations, but Grotius to some extent secularised the concept, and as his followers later applied it, it denoted the ideal law founded on the nature of man as a reasonable being, the body of rules which Nature dictates to human reason.
 On this basic